openfun/kubic/README.md

 `kubectl exec hashicorp-vault-i -- vault operator unseal $VAULT_UNSEAL_KEY`, with *i* going from 0 to the number of pods.

 Now, your vault is fully operational.
 First authentication is possible with the root token.
 The vault has to been unsealed everytime a pod is destroyed, or for any other reasons detailed in Hashicorp Vault's documentation.

+**Initial configuration**

+This part is not mandatory.
+It deploys the Key/Value engine on the Vault, as well as a Kubernetes backend for authentication (for instance used by the argocd-vault plugin).
+The k8s backend has read-access on the path `kv/*`.

+Go to the `vault` folder, create a `terraform.tfvars` and fill it with the required variables.
+Then do a `terraform init`, then `terraform plan` then `terraform apply`.

+**Congratulations!
+Your Hashicorp Vault is now ready to use, enjoy!**